-Have you ever wondered how plans are written?
-This Blended e-Learning course will help prepare you to work on a national-level planning staff or participate in the planning process above the wing level.
-It will help you to gain a better understanding of levels of planning, plan development, and varied logistician assignments.
-At the end of this course each student will be able to identify guidance, define roles and responsibilities at planning levels above the wing and understand the concepts of plans development.
-Each student will appreciate the role of the logistician in the Joint Operational Planning Process JOPP.
+This course is designed for anyone who is preparing to serve on a planning staff or participate in the planning process above wing level.
+It will provide students with knowledge of National Level Planning Concept, levels of planning, and plan development.
+Objective: At the end of this course, each student will be able to identify guidance, define roles and responsibilities at planning levels above the wing and understand the concepts of plans development

 This online course is presented from the perspective of logisticians preparing to assume their first unit command or leadership position and for other base-level logistics personnel with significant budget duties.
 It supplements, but does not replace training for additional duty Resource Advisors.
 It highlights both key fiscal law concepts and important procedural/practical issues unit commanders/leaders typically face.

 This online course will provide students with foundational knowledge of Air Force working capital funds.
 It is designed for logisticians who are preparing to serve in a Working Capital Fund activity or in a role where they will interact with Working Capital Funds frequently.